®

 Contact us for permissions on copying illustrations, pictures and longer text passages.
 Let us know if you would like to exchange a hyperlink -- general or to a particular article/bookmark.
 We have a good collection of Pythagorean links.

 If you are visiting from China, welcome.
-Chances are slim you found us through search engines and so you might have guessed we are not in line with the Chinese ruling party, whatever their name is these days.
+Chances are slim you found us through the search engines and so you might have guessed we are not in line with the Chinese ruling party, whatever their name is these days.
 Moreover, if you wish to understand what is going on, you will need to start with the Major arcana of the Tarot card deck and the concept of the copyright.
 Enjoy the ride.

 Picture credit: www.Tibet.ca Tibet.
 Not made in China